Dr Michael Bate

 In February and April 2009 I was invited to the Newton Institute in Cambridge as a visiting fellow during the Algebraic Lie Theory programme.
 I gave a talk on "Tits' Centre Conjecture for Subgroups of Algebraic Groups".

-Deputy Chair of Board of Studies in Mathematics
+Chair of the Board of Studies in Mathematics

 Dr Michael Bate